LambdaLabsML/distributed-training-guide/05-sharding-fsdp/README.md

 This becomes an issue once the model becomes big enough - either the model itself cannot fit, or the optimizer (which usually contains 1-4x the memory of the model) cannot fit anymore.

-Sharding refers to the idea of only keeping a small part (or shard) of the model or optimizer on a single GPU.
-This obviously needs some extra synchronization between the workers as not all workers would have the full state.
+Sharding refers to spreading the **storage** of a combination of: optimizer state, gradients, and/or model parameters **across your GPUs**. **The execution of layers DOES NOT CHANGE**.

+What this means:

+1. Each layer of your model still needs to pull the **entire** layer's parameters/gradients/optimizer states into GPU memory.
+After the layer is done, then those pieces are resharded.
+2. There are synchronization costs to un-shard and re-shard before and after each layer.
+3. Sharding does not reduce the peak memory cost of your biggest layer.

 ## PyTorch FullyShardedDataParallel (FSDP)